Pop Culture Madness!

 World War II News and Information

-Assuming the population of the world in 1945 is correct at around 2.7 billion, 3% of the world was killed in World War II.
+Assuming the world’s population in 1945 was around 2.7 billion, 3% was killed in World War II.

 The US government produced 500,000 Purple Heart medals to prepare for the 1945 invasion of Japan.
-When the operation never took place, the medals were placed in storage and distributed.
-All military action since then still has not depleted the supply - there are over 100,000 in storage.
+When the operation never occurred, the medals were stored and distributed.
+All military action since then still has not depleted the supply – there are over 100,000 in storage.

-70 scientists who worked in the Manhattan project signed a petition pleading for president Truman to delay using atomic weapons on Japan before considering an observed demonstration of its power, but it never made it to Truman before the bombings.
+Seventy scientists who worked on the Manhattan Project signed a petition pleading for President Truman to delay using atomic weapons on Japan before considering an observed demonstration of its power.
+Still, it never made it to Truman before the bombings.

-General Dwight D. Einsenhower predicted that people would try to dispel the holocaust as a falsehood, and ordered innumerable pictures to be taken of the Nazi crimes to hinder any such attempts.
+General Dwight D. Eisenhower predicted that people would try to dispel the holocaust as a falsehood, and ordered innumerable pictures to be taken of the Nazi crimes to hinder any such attempts.

-During World War II, future US President Dwight D. Einsenhower predicted that people would try to deny the holocaust ever happened, and therefore ordered people to take as much photographs of the Nazi crimes as possible in order to avoid such attempts.
+During World War II, future US President Dwight D. Eisenhower predicted that people would try to deny the holocaust ever happened, and therefore ordered people to take as many photographs of the Nazi crimes as possible to avoid such attempts.

-Tommy Tucker was a squirrel that wore women's clothes and performed tricks to sell war bonds in WW2.
+Tommy Tucker was a squirrel who wore women’s clothes and performed tricks to sell war bonds in WW2.

-Hajimi Fuji, who volunteered for the kamikaze but was refused acceptance because he had a wife and two young children.
-To honour his wish his wife drowned her two young girls and drowned herself.
-Hajimi then flew as a kamikaze pilot,meeting his death on the 28th May 1945.
+Hajime Fuji volunteered for the kamikaze but was refused acceptance because he had a wife and two young children.
+To honor his wish, his wife drowned her two young girls and drowned herself.
+Hajimi then flew as a kamikaze pilot, meeting his death on the 28th of May 1945.

-900 Japanese soldiers were forced to retreat through 10 miles of mangrove swamp, during which hundreds were to be eaten by the thousands of saltwater crocodiles lying wait, in what is listed in the Guiness Book of World Records as the "Worst crocodile disaster in the world".
+900 Japanese soldiers were forced to retreat through 10 miles of mangrove swamp, during which hundreds were to be eaten by the thousands of saltwater crocodiles lying wait, in what is listed in the Guinness Book of World Records as the “Worst crocodile disaster in the world.”

-Boston Red Sox player Ted Williams who missed almost five full baseball seasons fighting as a fighter pilot in World War II and the Korean War and still managed to hit 521 home runs.
+Boston Red Sox player Ted Williams missed almost five full baseball seasons fighting as a fighter pilot in World War II and the Korean War and still hit 521 home runs.

 On July 28th, a US B-25 bomber accidentally hit the Empire State Building in New York.
-14 people were killed.
+Fourteen people were killed.

-The Russian and American troops never met during the WWII, except once in a town called Torgau along the Elbe River, on April 25, 1945.
+The Russian and American troops never met during WWII, except once in a town called Torgau along the Elbe River on April 25, 1945.

 Eddie Slovik, a Private executed for desertion during WW2 in 1945, was the first American soldier to be executed for desertion since the American Civil War.

-Days after Hitler's suicide a group of American soldiers, French prisoners, German soldiers defended an Austrian castle against an SS division.
+Days after Hitler’s suicide, American soldiers, French prisoners, and German soldiers defended an Austrian castle against an SS division.
 This was the only time Germans and Allies fought together in World War II.

-On August 15, 1945, Japanese Emperor Hirohito, in his radio announcement declaring the country's capitulation to the Allies in WWII, never used the word "surrender" or "defeat" but instead stated that the "war situation has developed not necessarily to Japan's advantage."
-It was the first time his voice was heard by the Japanese people.
+On August 15, 1945, Japanese Emperor Hirohito, in his radio announcement declaring the country’s capitulation to the Allies in WWII, never used the word “surrender” or “defeat” but instead stated that the “war situation has developed not necessarily to Japan’s advantage.”
+It was the first time the Japanese people heard his voice.

 The Kyuiu Incident: The Japanese Army staged a (failed) coup d'etat against Emperor Hirohito to prevent him from surrendering to the Americans at the end of World War Two.